 The Cinematic Vision

 The way she is framed during the training sessions is interesting.
-She is very often alone, even when she is playing double, which emphasises her situation and loneliness.
+She is very often alone, even when she is playing double, which emphasizes her situation and loneliness.

 Sure, so what was the overall concept of the cinematography?
 There are lots of hand-held shots when we follow Zsófi around, but the camera is more steady during the bureaucratic scenes.

-Yes, of course that’s why we have the windows with bars.
+Yes, of course, that’s why we have the windows with bars.
 It looks like a prison, but a prison where there is air and space.
-When it comes to her home I really like that idea that our home is pinkish, it’s more like for me, it was like a home.
-And I didn’t want it to give this like, sad, gloomy Eastern European gray thing because for me, that’s not the reality but more of a cliché.
+When it comes to her home, I really like that idea that our home is pinkish; it’s more like, for me, it was like a home.
+And I didn’t want it to give this like, sad, gloomy Eastern European grey thing because, for me, that’s not the reality but more of a cliché.